The Role of Habits in Self-Management

 Make it Convenient

-Eliminate obstacles and make the desired behaviour as convenient as possible.
+Eliminate obstacles and make the desired behavior as convenient as possible.

 Celebrate Small Wins